RaziFalah/agriculture-project/README.md

 The system will conduct a temperature check if the temperature is unacceptable there will be a warning pop up on the web interface and also a sonic warning.
 <h3>Fire and gas alarm</h3>
 If a fire or a gas leak was detected by the system the system will automatically signal a sonic alarm and also a popup on the web interface and overwork the water supplying
+<h3>Web interface</h3>
+Responsible for handiling alarms.
+<h3>Sonic system</h3>
+Responsible for handiling alarms.
+<h3>Artificial lighting system</h3>
+Responsible for providing plants with lights if needed, determined using a photoresistor or time table.